“Child support is for the child. To do right by the child, sometimes you have to make sure the parents are okay.”

 I’m excited to explore what these opportunities mean for Northwoods beyond our existing child support document management solutions.
 Let us know where your agency is heading and how we might be able to help you get there.

-Greg Tipping serves as vice president/evangelist, economic assistance and child support.
-Internally, he's an industry expert and advocate that guides the vision for the impact of our solutions on the programs he once led.
-Externally, he collaborates with leaders across the country to create a shared vision for the future of economic assistance and child support.
+Greg Tipping is vice president and evangelist for economic assistance and child support.
+He's an industry expert and advocate that guides the vision for the impact of our solutions on the programs he once led, while collaborating with leaders across the country to create a shared vision for the future.
 By helping agencies get more time back to focus on their core missions, Greg can fulfill his own: make a difference in the lives of folks that rely on support from agencies to get by day to day.